Acrisure Stadium: In film & TV

-Pittsburgh was one of six cities chosen for the 2011 American Idol auditions chose Pittsburgh of one of six cities and scheduled signups at Heinz Field on July 12–13 and auditions on July 15, 2011.
+Pittsburgh was one of six cities chosen for the 2011 American Idol auditions.
+Signups occurred at Heinz Field on July 12–13 and auditions occurred on July 15, 2011.

 Heinz Field was the home field for the Gotham Rogues in the 2012 film The Dark Knight Rises.
 An estimated 15,000 unpaid extras filled the stadium during shooting on August 6, 2011.

 During episode 4 of season 12 of The Bachelorette, eleven contestants competed in a five-on-five football game.
 In addition, they met with football players from the Steelers including Ben Roethlisberger, Hines Ward, and Brett Keisel.

 Other events

 In 2002, the Pittsburgh Marathon ended at Heinz Field; the course was altered from past years allowing competitors to cross the finish line on the field.
 In 2005, the Pittsburgh Wine Festival was held at Heinz Field and over 2,000 people attended.

 In 2021, Pittsburgh CLO presented a production of The Wizard of Oz from July 8 to 10 on the field.
-In 2024, President Donald J. Trump visited the stadium for a Steelers game during his presidential campaign.
+In 2024, President Donald Trump visited the stadium for a Steelers game during his presidential campaign.

 In 2025, the stadium hosted Supercross for the first time ever, as well as Monster Jam.

 Features

 Playing surface

 In June 2001, Kentucky Bluegrass was laid on the field, at half the height of most NFL field's 2 in grass.
-The field is heated from below, using a mixture of antifreeze and hot water, to keep the field at around 62°F (17°C) in order to keep the grass growing year-round.
+The field is heated from below, using a mixture of antifreeze and hot water, to keep the field at around 62 °F (17 °C) in order to keep the grass growing year-round.
 The field was re-surfaced multiple times, until the synthetic-enhanced Desso GrassMaster was installed in 2003.
 Debate continued over the surface after players began slipping during game play.
 Despite this, players and coaches of Pitt, the Steelers, and their opponents supported keeping the current turf.

 I need the grass.
 I like the mud.
 I like the sloppiness, I'm used to it.
 Mr. Rooney, can we please keep the grass?
 I don't want no FieldTurf.
 It's bad on your knees.